apache/echarts-doc/en/option/component/data-zoom.md

 These types of `dataZoom` component are supported:

-+ [dataZoomInside](~dataZoom-inside): Data zoom functionalities is embeded inside coordinate systems, enable user to zoom or roam coordinate system by mouse dragging, mouse move or finger touch (in touch screen).
++ [dataZoomInside](~dataZoom-inside): Data zoom functionalities is embedded inside coordinate systems, enable user to zoom or roam coordinate system by mouse dragging, mouse move or finger touch (in touch screen).

 + [dataZoomSlider](~dataZoom-slider): A special slider bar is provided, on which coordinate systems can be zoomed or roamed by mouse dragging or finger touch (in touch screen).